blobaa/bba-did-method-specification/docs/markdown/spec.md

 ### DID Document Template Reference

-The DDOT reference field holds the DDOT reference used to retrieve the actual DDOT.
+The DDOT reference field holds the DDOT reference used to retrieve the DID related DDOT.
 It cryptographically binds the DDOT to the DID.
 It can consist of any character sequence not longer than 120 character.
-The interpretation of these characters is defined by the storage mechanism determined by the storage type field.
+The interpretation of these characters is defined by the storage mechanism.

 ### Misc